Edtech is booming. It’s very refreshing to see modern education merge with the latest technology and design to improve the way we learn.

 Today, however, we’re flooded with data, our education has become quite varied, and there’s great age diversity among students.
 To accommodate this shift, education continues to slowly merge with technology — and the results are stunning.

-In today’s article, we’ll take a peek at the latest Edtech trends and how they impact modern classrooms — both digital and traditional.
+In this article, we’ll take a peek at the latest Edtech trends and how they impact modern classrooms — both digital and traditional.

 Addressing individual needs is what used to be a bottleneck in education.
 Professors’ time is very limited, which is a problem for thorough comprehension.